I’m wondering if I could get your help on suggestions for the ultimate Forman build.

 Also see what Daniel @PwnCNC writes about their 110 V spindle:

-Note that I don’t know how he comes to 30 A for the input of the 110 V VFD, I think that’s not enough (best is to see what’s on VFD nameplate – NOT spindle nameplate).
+Note that I don’t know how Daniel comes to 30 A for the input of the 110 V VFD, I think that’s not enough (best is to see what’s on VFD nameplate – NOT spindle nameplate).
 I own a 2.2 kW 230 V VFD and it is rated with 24 A input and needs a 30 A fuse.
 With the same power (2.2 kW spindle power) but at 110 V voltage you need double the current (ampères) which would mean the VFD sufficient to drive such a spindle would require a rated input current of 48 A (and a corresponding fuse).

 Note that in the U.S., many people have split-phase electricity (two 120 V phases shifted by 180°) which means even if they seem to have only 120 V outlets (which is between one hot and neutral) they usually have 240 V in their homes (between two hots of different phases) so an electrician can easily install a circuit with a 240 V outlet and circuit breaker.